MicrosoftDocs/CortanaSkillsKit/docs/skills/speech-synthesis-markup-language.md

 For information about using SSML in your skill, see *Add speech to messages* in [Node.js](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-text-to-speech?view=azure-bot-service-3.0) and [.NET](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-text-to-speech?view=azure-bot-service-3.0).

 > [!IMPORTANT]
 > Don't forget to use double quotes around attribute values.
 Standards for well-formed, valid XML require attribute values to be enclosed in double quotation marks.
 For example, `<prosody volume="90">` is a well-formed, valid element, but `<prosody volume=90>` is not.
+SSML may not recognize attribute values that are not in quotes.

 <!--In addition to this Cortana also supports a subset of the [Emotion Markup Language (EmotionML)  Version 1.0](https://www.w3.org/TR/emotionml) and []().-->